TiedemannLab/sciCNV/README.md

 ![Fig7](Fig7.png)

 ***
-# Heatmap of CNV-curves and detecting rare subclones
+# Heatmap of sciCNV profiles of cells

-To see the final result of iCNV-analysis, we sketch all CNV-curves together and try to segregate diverse subclones based on their CNV-similarities.
+The results of sciCNV profiling of multiple cells can be reviewed in a heatmap.
+The _heatmap3_ function is utilized.
+Single cell sciCNV values (colour-scale) for mutliple cells (y axis) are plotted either by:
+1) genomic rank-order of genes from which the CVS are derived (using _CNV_htmp_glist_ function) or by
+2) the physical genomic location of the genes (manipulating  _CNV_htmp_gloc_ function).

+Option 1 has the advantage that the heatmap provides an image in which pixels map directly to the underlying (gene) data density; regions with few genes are under-represented (drawn as short stretches) while regions with many genes are over-represented (long stretches).
+Option 2 stretches (interpolates) and/or condenses the sciCNV profiles to map onto a physical genome, and thus provides a CNV picture that more closely resembles the physical chromatin structure.

 ```
 CNV.mat <- t( M_NF[, -ncol(M_NF)])
 rownames(CNV.mat) <- colnames(M_NF[, -ncol(M_NF)])
 colnames(CNV.mat) <- rownames(CNV.data)
 ```
-## Generating heatmap

-Here, we introduce another function which generates heatmap using _heatmap3_ function against either
-1) list of genes (using _CNV_htmp_glist_ function) or
-2) genomic locations (manipulating  _CNV_htmp_gloc_ function).

 ```
 ## against list of genes